SirBob01/Dynamo-Engine/README.md

 - SDL2_net

 # TODO
-- Use shared pointers
+- Use smart pointers
-- Refactor Jukebox
+- Refactor Jukebox and implment custom streaming algorithm with SDL_Audio
 - Implement custom network protocol
 - Add support for dynamic 2D lighting
 - Implement AI utilities for 2D pathfinding (A* with nodes)